The State Examinations Commission

-The Commission is responsible for the operation of all aspects of the established Leaving Certificate, Leaving Certificate Vocational Programme, Leaving Certificate Applied and Junior Certificate examinations including written, oral, aural and practical components and assessed course work in some subjects.
+The State Examinations Commission (SEC) is responsible for the operation of all aspects of the established Leaving Certificate, Leaving Certificate Vocational Programme, Leaving Certificate Applied and Junior Cycle examinations including written, oral, aural and practical components and assessed course work in some subjects.
 This includes preparing examination papers and other examination material.
 The Commission is also responsible for deciding how State examinations are conducted and choosing suitable venues where they can be held.
 It has an archive of past examination papers available on its website.

 The Commission determines the procedures for the conduct and supervision of examinations and arranges to have the examinations marked.
 This includes the recruitment of contract staff to supervise the examinations and to draft and mark examination components.
 It is responsible for charging and collecting fees for examinations.